-At Strood Academy, student safety is our top priority.
+At Leigh Academy Strood, student safety is our top priority.
 This extends to having a robust emergency response plan in place for educational visits.
 Here's a breakdown of our key procedures:

-Emergency Base Contact:

-Dedicated Contact: Every visit has a designated emergency base contact.
+Emergency Base Contact and Dedicated Contact: Every visit has a designated emergency base contact.

-- During school hours: Main Office - Outside school hours: EVC or designated Senior Leadership Team member

-Principal Updates: The Principal is kept informed of any emergencies.

-Outdoor Education Unit Support (as of March 2017): The Outdoor Education Unit offers additional support and guidance for emergency procedures.

-Senior Management Team Access: The base contact can always reach an experienced senior manager if needed.
+- During academy hours: Main Office - Outside academy hours: EVC or designated Senior Leadership Team member - Principal Updates: The Principal is kept informed of any emergencies. - Outdoor Education Unit Support (as of March 2017): The Outdoor Education Unit offers additional support and guidance for emergency procedures. - Senior Management Team Access: The base contact can always reach an experienced senior manager if needed.